TykTechnologies/tyk-gateway-docker/README.md

 ### Check the loaded apis

-To get the list of APIs that Tyk gateway is service run the following:
+To get the list of APIs that Tyk gateway services, run the following:

 ```bash
 curl http://localhost:8080/tyk/apis -H "X-Tyk-Authorization: foo"